Multiple Bracket Function, Stirling Number, and Lah Number Identities: Multiple basic and ordinary -Stirling numbers

 Likewise, the $qt$-Stirling numbers of the second kind $s_2(\lambda,\mu)$ are defined by

 \end{defn}

-We now revise an explicit formula for the $qt$-Stirling numbers given in~\cite{CoskunDiscM}, generalizing one dimensional $q$-analogues as follows. \begin{thm} For $n$-part partitions $\nu$ and $\mu$, an explicit formula for the $qt$-Stirling numbers of first and second kind $s_1(\lambda,\mu)$ and $s_2(\lambda,\mu)$ are given by
+We now recall the explicit formula for the $qt$-Stirling numbers given in~\cite{CoskunDiscM}, generalizing the one dimensional $q$-analogues.
+We will refer to certain identities derived in the proof several times later on.
+In addition, there are some notational changes adopted in this paper.
+Thus, we include the main steps of the proof here as well. \begin{thm} For $n$-part partitions $\nu$ and $\mu$, an explicit formula for the $qt$-Stirling numbers of first and second kind $s_1(\lambda,\mu)$ and $s_2(\lambda,\mu)$ are given by

 and

 where $\hat w_\mu$ and $\bar w_\mu$ are as defined above in Corollary~\ref{wdual}, and $f(\mu)$, $u(\lambda,\mu)$ and $v(\lambda,\mu)$ are given by

 and